Thursday 30 June 2011

 If you are like us, living in a big city like Singapore, you can still do this using one-time grill in the evening when the sun sets, and the temperature is much cooler.

-If you wish to make slow-rising snobrød and have the dough sit overnight in the fridge, you can reduce the amount of yeast to 10g, instead of 25g.
+You can make slow-rising snobrød and have the dough sit overnight in the fridge.

 You can add sunflower seeds, flax seeds or chopped nuts into the dough as desired into the dough as well.